streamlit/docs/content/develop/concepts/architecture/fragments.md

 Here is a comparison between fragments and callbacks:

 - **Callbacks** allow you to execute a function at the beginning of a script rerun.
 A callback is a _single prefix_ to your script rerun.
 - **Fragments** allow you to rerun a portion of script.
-Fragment reruns happen at the end of script rerun.
+Fragment reruns happen at the end of a script rerun.
 A fragment is a _repeatable postfix_ to your script.

 When callbacks render elements to your page, they are rendered before the rest of your page elements.
 When fragments renders elements to your page, they are updated with each fragment rerun (unless they are written to containers outside of the fragment, in which case they accumulate there).